Christchurch Central Recovery Plan

 The Blueprint Plan

 The Blueprint Plan provides a spatial framework for central Christchurch.
-It describes the form in which the central city can be rebuilt as a whole, and defines the locations of 'anchor' projects, which will stimulate further development.
+It shows the new central city layout and defines the locations of anchor projects.